 The cause could be one of several conditions, ranging from skin irritation caused by shaving to lymphedema or breast cancer.

-Read on to learn more about the possible causes and treatments for your pain.
+Read on to learn more about your pain’s possible causes and treatments.

 Causes of armpit pain

-Your armpit pain could be caused by something temporary, or it could be a warning sign for a more serious condition.
+Your armpit pain could be caused by something temporary, or it could be a warning sign for a more severe condition.

 Here are some of the common causes of armpit pain:

-There are several muscles in the chest and arms that can cause underarm pain from overuse or injury.
+Several muscles in the chest and arms can cause underarm pain from overuse or injury.

-The pectoralis major is a large thoracic muscle that extends to the shoulder.
+The pectoralis major is a sizeable thoracic muscle that extends to the shoulder.
 You can be injured playing sports or lifting weights.

-If any of these or other muscles in your chest or upper arm contract or become inflamed, you may feel pain in your armpit.
+If any of these muscles in your chest or upper arm contract or become inflamed, you may feel pain in your armpit.

 Shaving or waxing under your arms can irritate your skin.

-Certain deodorants or laundry detergents can trigger an allergic reaction.
-That can cause a rash called contact dermatitis .
+Sure, deodorants or laundry detergents can trigger an allergic reaction.
+That can cause a rash called contact dermatitis.
 These skin conditions are usually minor and temporary problems.

-Rashes, bumps, and other skin problems can also be the result of more serious health problems.
+Rashes, bumps, and other skin problems can also result from more severe health problems.

-For example, hidradenitis suppurativa looks like underarm acne, but it’s actually a much more serious problem that can cause scarring.
+For example, hidradenitis suppurativa looks like underarm acne, but it’s a more severe problem that can cause scarring.
 Fluid can also be released if sprouts break.

-It is an infection transmitted by the varicella zoster virus.
-Shingles causes an uncomfortable, scaly rash that usually appears on the back, chest, or under the arms.
+It is an infection transmitted by the varicella-zoster virus.
+Shingles cause an uncomfortable, scaly rash that usually appears on the back, chest, or under the arms.